global667/ElephantChess/Roadmap.md

 - add languages: englisch, spanisch, chinese
 - Elo curves and calculator
 - Beginner mode
-- transform to state maschine
-- delete single marker
+- delete single marker or figure
 - care about more than one game in a file on pgns
 - add engines
 - set board pieces
+- add system tray (QSystemTrayIcon)
 ----------------------------------------------------
 How to Markdown
 ---------------